Common Wildlife Myths Debunked

 Myth: Squirrels are mostly outdoor creatures and won’t infest your home.

 Yes, you may mostly see squirrels outdoors, but that doesn’t mean they don’t want to take over your home.
 Squirrels are territorial creatures and live in spaces they feel safe and comfortable.
-Homes also give squirrels access to free and easy to capture food, so if they had to choose between the woods and you place, they would choose your home.
+Homes also give squirrels access to free and easy to capture food, so if they had to choose between the woods and your place, they would choose your home.

 Myth: Rat poison will kill squirrels.